Learn About Angioedema

 • Anti-inflammatory medicines (corticosteroids)

-• Epinephrine shots (people with a history of severe symptoms can carry these with them)
+• Epinephrine injectors (people with a history of severe symptoms may need to carry these with them in case of a severe reaction)

 • Inhaler medicines that help open up the airways